First, a few ground rules:

 Gear for preparing RightOnTrek Meals

 Our meals are generally best prepared on a stove with some simmer control, using a pot sized at about 1 liter for single-servings, 1.5 liters for two servings, and 3 liters for four servings.
-It’s also helpful to have some way of measuring water, in terms of fluid ounces, to ensure your finished meal is at the right consistency.
-Our lightweight mugs with volumetric measurement lines are great for this! <link to mugs product>
+It’s also helpful to have some way of measuring fluid ounces of water to ensure your finished meal is at the right consistency.
+Our lightweight mugs with volumetric measurement lines are great for this!

 For info about how much fuel you will need, see our FAQs.
 Generally, it depends on a few factors including how many people in your group, how many hot meals and drinks you plan on having each day, as well as generally how cold it’s going to be where you are cooking.